-The BRTA is one of six Regional Transit Authorities in Massachusetts that broker transportation for consumers of three state agencies; the Department of Medical Assistance (known as MassHealth, DMA or Medicaid), the Department of Public Health (DPH), and the Department of Developmental Services (DDS).
-The BRTA provides this service for the thirty-two cities and towns in the Berkshires, as well as the Town of Monroe, under a contract with the Human Service Transportation (HST) Office in Boston.
-The BRTA has contracts with area service providers and schedules trips with them for DMA consumers.
-Trips for DPH and DDS consumers are also provided under contract and scheduled in coordination with their respective state agencies.
+The BRTA is one of six Regional Transit Authorities in Massachusetts that broker transportation for consumers of six state agencies; the Department of Medical Assistance (known as MassHealth, DMA or Medicaid), the Department of Public Health (DPH), the Department of Developmental Services (DDS), Massachusetts Rehabilitation Commission (MRC), Department of Mental Health (DMH), and Massachusetts Commission for the Blind (MCB).
+The BRTA provides this service for the thirty-two cities and towns in the Berkshires, under a contract with the Human Service Transportation (HST) Office in Boston.
+The BRTA has contracts with eight area service providers and schedules trips with them for DMA consumers.
+Trips for DPH-EI, DDS, MRC, DMH, and MCB consumers are also provided under contract and scheduled in coordination with their respective state agencies.

 The BRTA commenced brokerage operations in July 2001 following a successful proposal submittal.
 During our first year we brokered approximately 80,000 trips.
-Today there are approximately 131,000 trips annually brokered for all three agencies.
-The BRTA was again successful in our proposal to continue brokerage operations under a new five-year contract with the HST Office beginning effective July 1, 2007.
+Today there are approximately 213,881 trips annually brokered for all six agencies.
+The BRTA was again successful in our proposal to continue brokerage operations under a new five-year contract with the HST Office beginning effective July 1, 2015.

 This program provides non-emergency Transportation to doctor appointments for MassHealth clients with Standard, CommonHealth, and Care Plus coverage who are unable to use public transportation (due to location or a disability).

 Transportation services are provided for children up to age 3 with developmental difficulties attending any of the three Early Intervention Program sites within Berkshire County.
-For Fiscal Year 2013, 138 children received 4,958 rides.
-Anyone interested in this program may learn more by visiting www.mass.gov/dph/ or www.massfamilyties.org.Department of Developmental Services Transportation
+For Fiscal Year 2015, 141 children received 4,753 rides.
+Anyone interested in this program may learn more by visiting www.mass.gov/dph/.Department of Developmental Services Transportation